-Lindsey Graham, Once One Of Donald Trump’s Staunches Allies, Now In A War Of Words Over Syria Withdrawal
+Lindsey Graham, Once One Of Donald Trump’s Staunchest Allies, Now In A War Of Words Over Syria Withdrawal

 On Wednesday CNBC reported that Graham intends to introduce that resolution to the Senate on Thursday, again reiterating his belief that the situation is a “disaster in the making,” to which Trump angrily responded that Graham “would like to stay in the Middle East for the next 1,000 years.”

 The war of words has only escalated since then.
-Graham has vowed to become Trump’s “worst nightmare” unless the Commander-in-Chief does more to protect the Kurds.
+Graham has vowed to become Trump’s “worst nightmare” unless the commander-in-chief does more to protect the Kurds.

-“To President Trump, if you’re listening to this interview, if you remove all of our forces from Syria, you’re throwing the Kurds over, ISIS will come back on your watch, and Iran will take over and you, my friend, will be in great jeopardy of losing the election,” Graham said.
+“To President Trump, if you’re listening to this interview, if you remove all of our forces from Syria, you’re throwing the Kurds over, [the Islamic State] will come back on your watch, and Iran will take over and you, my friend, will be in great jeopardy of losing the election,” Graham said.

-Trump responded by saying that Graham should focus on his Senate work leading the Senate Judiciary Committee and said, “I’m the boss.”
-Graham, when asked by a reporter whether or not he could continue to work with Donald Trump, replied in exasperation.
+Trump responded by saying that Graham should focus on his Senate work leading the Senate Judiciary Committee.

+When asked by a reporter whether or not he could continue to work with Donald Trump, Graham replied in exasperation.

 “I don’t care right now,” he said.

 Though their friendship may be over, at least for now, that doesn’t necessarily indicate that Graham won’t continue to defend Trump when it comes to matters other than Syria.
-Graham has criticized Trump before on specific issues, but has generally been supportive of Trump in a larger sense.
+Graham has criticized Trump before on specific issues but has generally been supportive of Trump in a larger sense.

-It’s support Trump will likely need if an when the House of Representative votes to impeach and Trump then goes on trial in the Senate.
+It’s support Trump will likely need if and when the House of Representatives votes to impeach and Trump then goes on trial in the Senate.

 Delivered To Your INBOX